Shree-Padhy/LEARNING-PROJECT-2/README.md

 - User authentication and session management
 - Shopping cart functionality
 - Order processing and management
-- Responsive design for various devices (inspired by TutorialsPoint tutorials)
+- Responsive design for various devices

 The project utilizes a combination of front-end and back-end technologies to simulate a real-world e-commerce environment.